What Does Workers’ Comp Cover?

 There are a few factors that will determine which employees need workers’ compensation insurance, such as the size and industry of your business and the employee’s specific job role.
 Requirements are different across states, but most states require this type of coverage for all full-time employees.
 It’s important to note that some states have different laws about workers’ compensation insurance for contractors, temps, and interns.

-Some states do not require coverage for insurance agents, casual workers, business owners and partners, real estate agents, farmhands, and family members under a certain age.
+Some states do not require coverage for insurance agents, casual workers, business owners and partners, real estate agents, farmhands, and family s under a certain age.
 Employees who work for the federal government are also not covered by state-regulated workers’ comp.

 The following states have a minimum number of employees to determine if a business needs this type of coverage:

 - North Carolina